 - Improved the performance of full certificate status checking for OCSP Service.

 We strive to meet the changing needs of our valued customers.
-Let us know your thoughts on the latest ADSS Server Winter '19 release (v5.10) by providing your feedback here.
+Let us know your thoughts on the latest ADSS Server 5.10 release by providing your feedback here.
 Thank you!